Have you ever wondered what the true meaning of the term Karma means? Probably you have come across the word and never bothered to probe deeper.

 The concept of karma aims to promote responsible behavior by instilling a sense of morality within its followers.
 It encourages people to live their lives ethically in order to avoid bad Karma and encourage good Karma.
 This is most often done through following dharma—a set of moral duties or responsibilities.

 Karma can be broken down into two distinct categories—actions that lead to good Karma and those that lead to bad Karma.
 Good Karma includes acts of kindness and generosity, while bad Karma includes selfishness and taking advantage of others.
 In either case, it follows a strict cause-and-effect principle; deeds have results that must be faced sooner or later.

-This is to say that positive actions and thoughts are rewarded accordingly.
-Bad thoughts and habits are rewarded in the same way.
-If you probe deeper into Karma concept, you will realize the following:
+If you probe deeper into the Karma concept, you will realize the following:

-First, a good or bad action can be returned to you in this life or the next one.
+First, good or bad actions can be returned to you in this life or the next one.
 What everyone considers bad Karma on someone else may actually be a masked blessing.

 Knowing your Karma

 Good Karma and bad Karma are both rooted in the individual’s mind.
 The cause of good karma starts with noble intentions, while bad karma is the result of unwholesome thoughts that emerge from an undisciplined mind.
 To truly understand how Karma works, it’s important to become aware of your thoughts and possible consequences before taking any action.